 Also, Manrique left his mark on the island through sculptures, architecture, paintings and interior design.
 He transformed Jameos del Agua, which was formerly a bland but huge lava tube used by locals as a trash dump, into a stunning tropical garden, event space and impressive concert hall.

 Likewise, he transformed an old quarry into the beautiful Cactus Garden, now hosting the biggest assortment of Cacti in the world.
-Mirador del Rio, a 475-meter-high lookout point, can be found in the north of the island on a steep cliff called El Risco, offers surreal views of the surrounds.
+Mirador del Rio, a 475-meter-high lookout point, can be found in the north of the island on a steep cliff called El Risco, which offers surreal views of the surroundings.

 Later in 1993, big parts of Lanzarote have been declared as a UNESCO protected nature reserves such as the Volcanic National Park Timanfaya and the Parque Nacional Chinijo with the neighbouring island La Graciosa and the area around Caleta de Famara.

 Thanks to the local visionary Manrique, and his immense perseverance for creativity and conservation, the law protects Lanzarote’s natural beauty.